TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 Riders are paired based on their pickup location and destination with another rider traveling a similar route.
 In this sense, drivers are not dynamically routed, but are assigned a full route consisting of no more than two pickups and two dropoffs.
 ## Advantages of Pooled Rides
-Traditional ride sharing apps do not charge based on the number of passengers.
+Traditional ridesharing apps do not charge based on the number of passengers.
 Instead they charge based on capacity, which generally is 3 riders for a standard car and 5 for a standard SUV.

 For single riders, such as commuters, purchasing three seats of capacity for a trip is not financially efficient.
 For this reason, Uber introduced fare splitting to allow riders to split charges.